sparkfun/SparkFun_RTK_Firmware/docs/gis_software.md

 Enter your NTRIP Caster credentials and click connect.
 You will see bytes begin to transfer from your phone to the RTK Express.
 Within a few seconds, the RTK Express will go from ~300mm accuracy to 14mm.
 Pretty nifty, no?

-### What's an NTRIP Caster?

-In a nutshell, it's a server that is sending out correction data every second.
-There are thousands of sites around the globe that calculate the perturbations in the ionosphere and troposphere that decrease the accuracy of GNSS accuracy.
-Once the inaccuracies are known, correction values are encoded into data packets in the RTCM format.
-You, the user, don't need to know how to decode or deal with RTCM, you simply need to get RTCM from a source within 10km of your location into the RTK Express.
-The NTRIP client logs into the server (also known as the NTRIP caster) and grabs that data, every second, and sends it over Bluetooth to the RTK Express.

-Don't have access to an NTRIP Caster?
-You can use a 2nd RTK product operating in Base mode to provide the correction data.
-Checkout [Creating a Permanent Base](https://sparkfun.github.io/SparkFun_RTK_Firmware/permanent_base/).
-If you're the DIY sort, you can create your own low-cost base station using an ESP32 and a ZED-F9P breakout board.
-Check out [How to](https://learn.sparkfun.com/tutorials/how-to-build-a-diy-gnss-reference-station) Build a DIY GNSS Reference Station](https://learn.sparkfun.com/tutorials/how-to-build-a-diy-gnss-reference-station).
-If you'd just like a service, [Syklark](https://www.swiftnav.com/skylark) provides RTCM coverage for $49 a month (as of writing) and is extremely easy to set up and use.
-Remember, you can always use a 2nd RTK device in *Base* mode to provide RTCM correction data but it will be less accurate than a fixed position caster.

 Once you have a full RTK fix you'll notice the location bubble in SW Maps turns green.
 Just for fun, rock your rover monopole back and forth on a fixed point.
 You'll see your location accurately reflected in SW Maps.
 Millimeter location precision is a truly staggering thing.

-### SWMaps and iOS

-SWMaps is available for iOS [here](https://apps.apple.com/us/app/sw-maps/id6444248083).
-Please note that Apple products do not support Bluetooth SPP so the Bluetooth protocol on the RTK device needs to be switched from SPP to BLE.
-More information is available on the [System Menu](https://docs.sparkfun.com/SparkFun_RTK_Firmware/menu_system_status/).

 ## Field Genius